calebclayreagor/DELAY/README.md

 $ git clone https://github.com/calebclayreagor/DELAY.git
 ```

-Check the requirements to confirm all dependencies are satisfied.
-DELAY is currently configured to support training and prediction on GPUs only.
+Check the requirements file to confirm that all dependencies are satisfied.
+Please note, DELAY is currently configured to support training and prediction exclusively on GPUs.

 ### Downloads